kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_1.md

 Presentations must include a digital slide presentation (Google Slides, Power Point, Keynote) that will inspire and guide your audience.
 Groups must also design a handout that summarizes the assigned secondary source in a concise and clear manner, relates the source to overarching course themes and texts, and lists at least three questions they identify as emerging from the text.
 Be sure to print enough copies for the class.

 **Items you may want to include**
-* Definition of important keywords and concepts
+* Definitions of important keywords and concepts
-* Brief history of the author
+* A brief history of the author
-* Outline of the article
+* An outline of the article
 * Relevent images